OpenEvalProject/evals/manuscripts/elife-78904/v1/manuscript.md

 Second, for each location, we calculated the GLM contrast by comparing one location to all other locations and selected the 25 most selective voxels (highest z-values).
 Third, we removed voxels from the selection that were selective for multiple dot locations.
 Finally, we determined the lowest number of selective voxels per region and removed the least active voxels from all other locations until all V1 subpopulations had the exact same number of selected voxels per location.
 This procedure was chosen to rule out the possibility that potential activity differences across locations could be attributed to different number of voxels per region.
 Across subjects, we selected on average 22.05 voxels (SD = 2.88) per location.

-## V1 BOLD amplitude modulation
+### V1 BOLD amplitude modulation

 A GLM for the main task was created with the following regressors: 8 regressors for each single dot trial (4 sequence dots and 4 control dots), 1 regressor for the full sequence trial, 1 regressor of no interest to model the instructions and the feedback at the end of a run and 24 motion regressors (6 standard and 18 extended FSL motion parameters, i.e., the derivatives of the standard motion parameters, the squares of standard motion parameters, and the squares of the derivatives).
 Note that the control dot trials in the main task were modeled in the GLM, but treated as regressors of no interest.
 The model was convolved with a single gamma hemodynamic response function.
 Nine contrasts were set up that tested which voxels were more responsive to presentation of a single dot (eight contrasts, one for each dot) or the full sequence (one contrast) compared to baseline.
 The GLM was fit to each run separately and resulting beta estimates were averaged across runs for each participant.
 In order to obtain an estimate of stimulus-specific activity (Figure 2B), we averaged the activity at the four control ROIs and subtracted it from the activity at the sequence ROIs.

-## Correlation with behavior
+### Correlation with behavior

 In order to relate SR representations to behavior, we first calculated individual V1 BOLD differences for all successor versus all predecessor locations to get an estimate for how much participant’s predictions were skewed toward future locations.
 We then correlated these values with behavioral accuracy across subjects using Spearman correlation.

-## V1 model comparison
+### V1 model comparison

 For each participant, V1 BOLD activity from the partial trials was fitted with three models, SR, coactivation (CO), and a null-model (H0).
 The resulting root mean square error (RSME, lower values = better fit) between model fit and observed data was then tested across participants for significance using paired-sample t tests to address the question whether one model prediction describes the underlying data better than competing models.

-The model prediction of the SR is based on the task structure, formalized in a transition matrix T of the sequence A-B-C-D (Figure 4).
-The SR matrix M is then calculated as:M=I- γT-1
+The model prediction of the SR is based on the task structure, formalized in a transition matrix $T$ of the sequence A-B-C-D (Figure 4).
+The SR matrix $M$ is then calculated as:

+$$
+M=I- \gammaT^{-1}
+$$

-where I is the identity matrix and γ∈ [0,1] is the discount factor or predictive horizon.
+where I is the identity matrix and $\gamma\in [0,1]$ is the discount factor or predictive horizon.
 During model fitting, γ was a free parameter, meaning that instead of using a fixed value, individual γ values were determined for each participant.
 Here, larger values of γ result in a smaller exponential decay of future states.
 The model prediction of the CO model is based on the CO of events.
 In contrast to SR, the task structure is non-directed and off-diagonal values in the CO model are constant and modulated in amplitude by a free multiplicative parameter ω.
 The H0 (null) model serves as a baseline that assumes no off-diagonal (predictive) activity.
 In order to be interpretable any winning model should outperform the H0 model.
 The diagonal values in all three models reflect the bottom-up stimulation induced by the single dot of the partial trials.

-## Hippocampal decoding
+### Hippocampal decoding

 The decoding analysis was performed with scikit-learn (Pedregosa et al., 2011).
 Individual voxel time courses were low-pass filtered using a Savitzky-Golay filter with a window length of 5 TRs and polynomial order of 3 (Savitzky and Golay, 1964) and normalized to z-scores.
 Volumes for individual localizer trials were averaged between 3 and 13.5 s to capture only stimulus-related BOLD activity.
 A logistic regression classifier (default values, L2 regularization; C = 1) was trained to distinguish between eight stimulus locations during the independent localizer run.
 Before applying the trained classifier to the main task, we confirmed that the classifier was indeed able to distinguish between stimulus locations within the localizer.
 To this end, we performed a leave-one-out cross-validation and tested the decoding accuracy against chance level (1/8 = 12.5 %) across subjects using a one-sample t test.
 In addition to a binary classifier output for each class, we also looked at the probabilistic output.
 For each sample in the localizer test set, we obtained eight probability values, one for each class.
 We refer to the classifier probability as classifier evidence, as the probability reflects the evidence that a particular class is represented.
 For each participant, probability values were averaged across trials to obtain location-specific response profiles.